Mission

 Collection Profile

-The UWM Archives consists of the non-current records of UWM that have continuing administrative, fiscal, legal, or historical value.
-It includes records from major campus administrative offices, departments, and student-related activities.
+University records consist of the non-current records of UWM that have continuing historical value.
+This category includes records from major campus administrative offices, departments, and student-related activities.
 In order to ensure the proper maintenance, protection, retention, and disposition of institutional records, the Archives Department administers UWM’s Records Management Program.

-The UWM Manuscripts Collection consists of primary source materials acquired by UWM and having long-term research and instructional value for its academic programs.
+The manuscript collections consist of primary source materials acquired by UWM that have long-term research and instructional value for its academic programs, especially materials pertaining to the Milwaukee metro area, and those that document the city’s history.
 It includes the personal papers of individuals, as well as the records of organizations and businesses.
-Most holdings pertain to the metropolitan Milwaukee area.

 Current Collecting Areas